Dutch Justice: Accessible and Affordable

 Dutch courts can be addressed for injunction proceedings around the clock for urgent maritime matters such as ship arrest.

-Specialised Court and Proceedings in English
+Specialised Courts and Proceedings in English

 The Rotterdam district court is highly specialized in maritime, transport and trade matters.
 The maritime chamber of the Rotterdam court has- within the boundaries of EU rules- exclusive jurisdiction in nearly all shipping cases in the Netherlands.
 Many port-related cases result from an international context.
 That is why parties can opt to conduct legal proceedings in English.
 Summaries in English of important (maritime) court rulings are published: English summaries of civil court cases.